coraharmonica/blisscribe/readme.md

 <h3>Blisscribe in Python</h3>

-To translate in Python, open the package in Python 3.6 and head to the  [blisscribe_py folder](https://github.com/coraharmonica/blisscribe/tree/master/main/bliss_web/bliss_app/bliss_webapp/blisscribe_py), located under main/bliss_web/bliss_webapp.
+To translate in Python, open the package in Python 2.7 or above and head to the  [blisscribe_py folder](https://github.com/coraharmonica/blisscribe/tree/master/main/bliss_web/bliss_app/bliss_webapp/blisscribe_py), located under main/bliss_web/bliss_webapp.
 From here you can edit the demo.py file to run a demo.
 The out folder also holds sample and output translations.

 <h3>Blisscribe on the Web</h3>